bootdotdev/blog/content/javascript/what-is-javascript-used-for.md

 ---
 title: "Top 4 Practical Uses of JavaScript"
-author: Zulie Rane
+author: zulie
 date: "2022-01-30"
 categories:
   - "javascript"
 images:
   - /img/800/pexels-burst-374631-2048x1365.jpeg
 ---

 JavaScript is one of the most versatile programming languages, maybe even more flexible than Python.
 JavaScript is used on both the front and back end of web systems.
 Because of that, of the 1.8 billion websites in the world, [95% of them use JavaScript](https://generalassemb.ly/blog/what-makes-javascript-so-popular/#:~:text=There%20are%20over%201.8%20Billion,to%20GitHub's%202020%20Octoverse%20Report.).
 It's hard to interact with the modern Internet, with its pretty graphics and interactive maps, without using JavaScript.
 [Enable Marketing says](https://enablemarketing.com/makes-website-visually-appealing/#gref) the top four qualities of a visually appealing website are design and color, graphics and visuals, usability, and consistency.
 JavaScript is a major player in all four of those attributes.

 JavaScript was originally designed to elevate websites above simple HTML and CSS.
 It is used to make web pages interactive.
 It was intended as a scripting language for web browsers.
 It's still used for that today, but also so much more.
 If you want to run programs in the browser, JavaScript is the language to do it in.